Professor Martin East

 PhD, CELTA, MA, PGCE, BA (Hons)

-Martin East is Professor of Language Education in the School of Cultures, Languages and Linguistics where he primarily teaches courses in language teaching and learning.
+Martin East is Professor of Language Education and Head of the School of Cultures, Languages and Linguistics where he primarily teaches courses in language teaching and learning.
 Prior to this appointment, Martin was a language teacher educator in the Faculty of Education and Social Work at the University of Auckland, where he worked mainly with pre-service teachers of languages other than English.

 Martin is an experienced teacher of languages at both secondary and tertiary levels, and has taught in England and New Zealand.
 He is an active member of several professional associations.
 Martin is currently President of the International Association for Task-Based Language Teaching.

 - Second language acquisition